Public administration: Doctoral degrees

 There are two types of doctoral degrees in public administration: the Doctor of Public Administration (DPA) and the Ph.D. in public administration.
-The DPA is an applied-research doctoral degree in the field of public administration, focusing on the practice of public administration more than on its theoretical aspects.
+The DPA is an applied-research doctoral degree in public administration, focusing more on practice than on theory.
 The Ph.D. is typically sought by individuals aiming to become professors of public administration or researchers.
 Individuals pursuing a Ph.D. in public administration often pursue more theoretical dissertation topics than their DPA counterparts.

 Notable scholars

 Notable scholars of public administration have come from a wide range of fields.
-In the period before public administration existed as its own independent sub-discipline of political science, scholars contributing to the field came from economics, sociology, management, political science, legal—specifically administrative law—and other related fields.
+In the period before public administration emerged as an independent sub-discipline of political science, scholars contributing to the field came from economics, sociology, management, political science, law—specifically administrative law—and other related fields.
 More recently, scholars from public administration and public policy have contributed important studies and theories.

 Notable Institutions

 For notable institutions, see the Wikipedia article on public policy schools.